 Successful Six Sigma implementations have consistent themes.
 Their vision, strategy, and metrics all feed into each other.
 On the other hand, unsuccessful deployments are often inconsistent.
 Their strategy doesn’t further their vision.
 Or their metrics fail to measure whether they’re reaching their goals.

 Enforce consistency in your projects.
 Link vision, strategy and metrics carefully.

 Encourage decision-making based on cold, hard data.
 This might seem like a given, but when you really dig into a company’s reasons for their decisions, they’re often anything but.
 People will often make choices because of:

 - Emotions, especially fear: a change in the marketplace is worrying, for example, and a company chooses a conservative approach in response.

-- Emulation: another company is doing X, and it seems like a good idea.
+- Emulation: another company is doing X, which seems like a good idea.

 - Instinct: a particular approach feels right.

-- Charisma: someone who can sway opinions wants to move in a certain direction.
+- Charisma: someone who can sway opinions and wants to move in a certain direction.

 - Self-interest: a desire to take a potential path because it offers novelty, consequence, or glamour.

 Six Sigma thrives on facts.
 Use the baseline metrics to decide which areas of your business need work.
 Use the metrics you gather along the way to decide where to apply more effort.

 Gather your data, analyze it, then make your decisions.
 Objective information is key, and you need to get people used to using it.